Takicegek/Interpeer/whitepaper.md

 ### 5.1 peer-groups
 Interpeer has many different functions, but all of them have a common problem, how do you trust peers to complete a job correctly?

-In a peer-group all the peers must agree on the results of a function to proceed, it is in their interest to agree as they get paid.
-If trust units don't agree the malicious peers also get negative rating which leads to them getting banned, this is explained later.
+In a peer-group all the peers must agree on the results of a function to proceed, it is in their interest to agree as they get paid, also if they don't agree the malicious peers get negative rating which leads to them getting banned, this is explained later.

 Because of how peer-group are selected it means that the chance of colluding peers abusing the system is **(colluding peers / total peers)^N**.
 If, for example 50% of the network colludes, and there are only 3 peers in a peer-group, then there is a 1/8 chance of it being completely compromised.

-Initial handshake process:

-1. All peers send an IP-lookup for all possible peers of the peer-group (one packet).
-2. The IP-lookup peer returns a list of peer-group IPs and status to each peer.
-3. If the first peer is behind a firewall it hole-punches.
-4. All peers send a contact packet to the first peer.
-5. If all the data matches then a peer-group has formed.

-Once a peer-group is formed, we have certain amount of safety, because the peers must agree about everything they do.
-But the safety (colluding peers / total peers)N.
-A peer-group is compromised completely if all but one peer in a peer-group are colluding.
-Because if there is an disagreement and the peers in the minority agree, then it's detected as an tie meaning an attack is happening.
+If there is an disagreement and the peers in the minority agree, then it's detected as an tie meaning an attack is happening.
 To decide the outcome of an attack, ratings of peers are used as well as number of peers on each side of the disagreement.
 If no resolution is reached, the handshake / job fails.

+### 5.1.1 handshake process
+The initial handshake process is used to share contact information of other peers in the group and decide if backup peers are needed.

+1. peer_1 sends an IP-lookup for all possible peers of the peer-group.
+  - If any peers are behind a firewall they hole-punch to peer_1.
+2. peer_1 multi-casts the IP-lookup (to all of the peer-group).
+  - if peer_1 is off-line peer_2 does this instead, etc.
+3. all peers send a job-confirmation to peer_1.
+4. peer_1 multi-casts the job-confirmation (to all of the peer-group).
+5. any peers missing information they contact the peers directly for it.
+6. the job has started. (backup peers decide for themselves if they are needed).

-### 5.1.1 Inter-peer-group communication
+### 5.1.2 Inter-peer-group communication
 Communication is for synchronization to achieve agreement, so each message is signed, and only hashes of the data are needed, also one peer is selected to collate the data and send it back to every peer in the group.

 <TODO: insert diagram peer-group communication to agree>